Nonlinear Transformations Against Unlearnable Datasets: Experimental Evaluation

 Table~\ref{t:5} summarizes our study's main findings, with column 2 displaying test accuracies mostly below 30\% for models trained on these data protection approaches.
 To demonstrate the ability to learn from the so-called unlearnable dataset, we employed our nonlinear transformation approach detailed in Section~\ref{sec:methodology}.
 Its resulting accuracy is given in Column 4.
-Column 3 shows the test accuracy of the models trained on the same unlearnable datasets using linear transformation technique, specifically OPA in ~\cite{DBLP:journals/corr/abs-2305-19254}.
+Column 3 shows the test accuracy of the models trained on the same unlearnable datasets using linear transformation technique, specifically OPA in~\cite{DBLP:journals/corr/abs-2305-19254}.
 We employed the code provided in their GitHub repositories with default settings, such as a non-pretrained ResNet18 model under PyTorch platform.
-Column 5 gives the difference between the test accuracies of our approach and the orthangonal projection attack.
+Column 5 gives the difference between the test accuracies of our approach and the OPA.
 The performance difference is shown as a percentage in Column 6.
 The last column shows the accuracy after PGD adversarial training \cite{DBLP:conf/iclr/FuHLST22}, which is another widely used method to break unlearnabiilty.
+Our approach in column 4 performs higher test accuracy than OPA, a linear transformation technique, given in Column 3 for all the 13 approaches except OPS and PUE, where six of them are remarkably better.
+Our experimental results in Column 4 also suggest that these 13 data protection approaches remain vulnerable to nonlinear transformations.